 Surgery to repair the meniscus is based on the specific features of the tear.
 Arthroscopy or either open surgery will be performed depending on the zone of the tear, and sutures are used to repair the meniscus.

 Performed as a same-day procedure, this treatment option is conducted for cartilage tears.
 A surgical instrument called the arthroscope is inserted through tiny portals in the skin that allow examination of inner structures and treatment for certain cartilage lesions.

-An incision is made over the ankle to view the fractured bones.
+An incision is made over the fractured bones.
 Then, the broken bones are reattached and held together with metal plates and screws.